 ARDS is not a diffuse, homogenous disease that affects all areas of the lungs equally; instead, the dependent lung areas are more heavily damaged than the nondependent lung areas.
 Pronation therapy improves perfusion to less damaged areas of the lungs and improves ventilation-perfusion matching.3

-Pronation therapy is indicated in patients with ARDS who have a partial pressure of arterial oxygen/fraction of inspired oxygen (PaO2/FIO2 or P/F) ratio less than or equal to 150 mm Hg.5 This therapy can be used to facilitate the mobilization of secretions and provide pressure relief, and it improves oxygenation6 and mortality in patients with ARDS.4
+Pronation therapy is indicated in patients with ARDS who have a partial pressure of arterial oxygen/fraction of inspired oxygen (PaO2/FIO2 or P/F) ratio less than or equal to 150 mm Hg.6 This therapy can be used to facilitate the mobilization of secretions and provide pressure relief, and it improves oxygenation7 and mortality in patients with ARDS.4

 No standard has been established for the length of time a patient should remain in the prone position.
-For maximum benefit, the prone position may be used up to 20 hours a day.1 The therapy is considered successful if the patient has an improvement in PaO2 of greater than 10 mm Hg or an increase in the P/F ratio of 20 mm Hg within 30 minutes of being placed in the prone position.1 The positioning schedule (length of time in the prone position and frequency of turning) is usually based on the patient's tolerance of the procedure, the success of the procedure in improving the patient's PaO2, and the patient's ability to sustain improvements in PaO2 when turned back to the supine position.
+The benefits increase the longer a patient is prone.1 The positioning schedule (length of time in the prone position and frequency of turning) is usually based on the patient's tolerance of the procedure, the success of the procedure in improving the patient's PaO2, and the patient's ability to sustain improvements in PaO2 when turned back to the supine position.

 The most significant limitation to prone positioning is the actual mechanics of turning the patient.
 A number of methods are discussed in the literature, including manually turning the patient with the use of a single sheet, a turning system, or a turning frame and turning the patient with the use of the RotoProne® Therapy System.

-Complications of the procedure include dislodgment or obstruction of tubes and drains, cardiac arrhythmias, hemodynamic instability, massive facial edema, pressure injuries, aspiration, and corneal ulcerations.
+Complications of the procedure include dislodgment or obstruction of tubes and drains, cardiac arrhythmias, hemodynamic instability, massive facial edema, pressure injuries (Figure 1), aspiration, and corneal ulcerations.